paulwinex/pw_MultiScriptEditor/readme.md

   - Code completion for all modules and return types (remastered hou library)
   - Context completion for functions CreateNode, CreateInputNode and CreateOutputNode with existing houdini node types
   - Context completion string for absolute houdini internal path and node parameters.
 To use this complete start string with "/ or '/
-  - Drag&Dropping Houdini nodes and parameters fills in their path.
+  - Drag&Drop Houdini nodes and parameters fills in their path.
 Use Alt modifier to wrap node or parameter as code like in Houdini Python Shell.
   - Reading and writing to PythonSOP code and asset sections

 ### Nuke features